As a Person

 In 2016, I decided to go back to school again with the intention of becoming a better writer and, hopefully, a better teacher of writing.
 But, like any course work, you don’t really master the skill until you regularly practice the skill.
 That’s where I am today.

 Today, I would define myself as a writing practitioner.
 I am actively engaged in the art and discipline of writing.
 I am working to hone my own craft and, in the process, working to help others do the same.
-I don’t believe I will ever be a master writer.
-Indeed, I don’t believe anyone truly learns how to write simply because we are all on a continuous path of learning to write.
+I don’t believe I will ever master writing.
+Indeed, I don’t believe anyone truly learns how to write.
+We are all on a continuous path of learning to write.
 There are, however, mile markers in our writing journal.
 When our current writing project is complete and we’ve conceded that it can be no better than it currently is, then we can say that we’ve mastered the writing for that project alone.

 As a Teacher